gemadarc/gemadarc.github.io/education/school22/index.md

 ## Registration

-The registration form will be open soon, where you can tell us your preference on food, activities and private policy, etc.
+The registration will open on May 8, where you can tell us your preference on food, activities and private policy, etc.

 ## Schedule